Modern Foreign Languages (MFL)

 appreciate stories, songs, poems and rhymes in the language

-describe people, pla27s, things and actions orally
+describe people, pl38es, things and 38tions orally